camilotejeiro/kicad_cat_library/rules.md

     Also make sure you align the Field text accordingly so that when it expands it doesn't overlap with the symbol.

+* (9) Default Symbol Fields (note changes for power sources)
+    + (i) Refdes: The appropriate reference designator
+        - (a) For power sources
+            - Refdes will be V (it's a voltage source after all) and GND (you can have multiple grounds analog, digital1, digital2...).
+            - In the schematic, it can take on any **character-only** unique values e.g: VCC, VEE, VDD, VSS, VS+, VS-, V+, V-, AGND, DGND to describe supply type.
+            - Don't use many power symbols in schematic sheets, only on the first block diagram sheet, for all others use global nets.
+            - This scheeme allows for maximum power symbols re-use and maintenance.
+    + (ii) Value: The name of the symbol (no exceptions)
+        - In schematic, gets replaced by the numerical value with units (no exceptions).
+        - For voltage sources it will be replaced with 5V, 1.8V ...etc, for gnd it will be invisible by default (since it will always be 0V).

 * (10) Part meta-data.
     + (i) Description field: describe the component, free-form (no rules)
     + (iv) Keywords: Choose the keywords (space separated) that will